Loudness prep for the drop, not the average.

 How is this different from auto-gain in my DJ software?

-Do I still need to use my gain knobs?
+Do I still need to use trim / gain?

 What audio formats does DropGain support?